AlexPhillips02/Text-Comparison/README.md

 - Allows the user to look up the freqency of any word within any file
 - The tables can be sorted by clicking on the headers (ranking by word or freqency depending on users need)
 - Provides a nice interactive GUI for the user to navigate through

-Notes:
-- Feel free to leave any comments or questions
-- Hope you enjoy :)